Values of the Upper Verde River

 Recreation

-Recreational opportunities along the Upper Verde River include hiking, backpacking, kayaking, canoeing, paddle-boarding, horse riding, photography, wildlife viewing, swimming, camping, fishing, hunting, riding the scenic railroad, and interpretation or observation of geological, cultural, and ecological features.
+Recreational opportunities along the Upper Verde River include hiking, backpacking, kayaking, canoeing, paddle-boarding, horseback riding, photography, wildlife viewing, swimming, camping, fishing, hunting, riding the scenic railroad, and interpretation or observation of geological, cultural, and ecological features.

 Geology

 The Verde Valley, one of the three great valleys in the Transition Zone, is regionally significant as a unique physiographic feature revealing intermixture between the Colorado Plateau and the Basin and Range province.
+Remarkably, hiking along the river bank on the Great Unconformity, a hiker can stand on Precambrian granite and simultaneously touch Tapeats sandstone, bodily bridging a one-billion-year gap in the geologic record.

 Wildlife